polkadot-developers/substrate-docs/content/md/en/docs/tutorials/integrate-with-tools/substrate-connect.md

 ---
-title: Connect a light client
+title: Integrate a light client node
-description: Introduces tutorials for running in-browser light clients using Substrate Connect.
+description: Demonstrates how you can connect to Substrate-based blockchains using Substrate Connect in a browser.
 keywords:
 ---